Primes in the Chebotarev density theorem for all number fields: Abstract

 \section{Abstract}

-We establish an explicit bound for the least prime occurring in the Chebotarev density theorem without any restriction.
-Let $L/K$ be any Galois extension of number fields such that $L\not=\Q$, and let $C$ be a conjugacy class in the Galois group of $L/K$.
-We show that there exists an unramified prime $\mathfrak{p}$ of $K$ such that $\sigma_{\mathfrak{p}}=C$ and $N \mathfrak{p} \le d_{L}^{B}$ with $B= 310$.
-This improves the value $B=12\,577$ as proven by Ahn and Kwon.
-In comparison to previous works on the subject, we modify the weights to detect the least prime, and we use a new version of Tur\'an's power sum method which gives a stronger Deuring-Heilbronn (zero-repulsion) phenomenon.
-In addition, we refine the analysis of how the location of the potential exceptional zero for $\zeta_L(s)$ affects the final result.
-We also use Fiori's numerical verification for $L$ up to a certain discriminant height.
-Finally, we provide a lower bound for the number of unramified primes $\mathfrak{p}$ of $K$ such that $\sigma_{\mathfrak{p}}=C$.
+Let $L/K$ be any Galois extension of number fields $L\not=\Q$, and let $C$ be a conjugacy class in ${\rm Gal}(L/K)$.
+We show that there exists a degree-one unramified prime $\mathfrak{p}$ of $K$ such that $\sigma_{\mathfrak{p}}=C$ and $N \mathfrak{p} \le d_{L}^{B}$ with $B= 310$.
+This improves upon $B=12\,577$ obtained by Ahn and Kwon by making the argument of Lagarias, Montgomery, and Odlyzko explicit.
+Our improvements come from using the following key ideas: new weights, an optimized analysis on the location of the potential exceptional zeros for $\zeta_L(s)$, and a new version of Tur\'an's power sum method which gives a stronger Deuring-Heilbronn phenomenon for $\zeta_L(s)$.
+We also use Fiori's numerical verification for number fields up to a certain discriminant height.
+Other results include a lower bound for the number of unramified primes $\mathfrak{p}$ of $K$ such that $\sigma_{\mathfrak{p}}=C$.

 \subjclass[2010]{Primary 11R44, 11R42; Secondary 11Y35}

 \keywords{Deuring-Heilbronn phenomenon, Chebotarev density theorem, the least prime}